For information about our graduate programs, the application process or to schedule a visit, contact:

 Assistantship awards are dependent on availability of funding.
 In general, assistantships are awarded through a faculty advisor.
 In the event that financial aid is not available, you must have your own financial resources.
 Other financial assistance is awarded on a competitive basis, with prior academic performance serving as a major criterion.

-An appropriate faculty mentor must agree to serve as the student's major advisor as a condition of admission.
+An appropriate faculty member must agree to serve as the students's major advisor as a condition of admission.

 ALL applicants must submit The Graduate School Online Application and a nonrefundable $60.00 Application Fee which requires the use of a credit card or a checking account payment from a bank within the U.S. (Paper applications must be submitted directly to the Graduate School with the $60.00 fee.)

-The following application materials must be submitted to the LRES Graduate Programs Coordinator:
+The following application materials must be submitted to the LRES Academic Programs Coordinator:

 - A one page narrative outlining your goals and interests in obtaining a graduate degree in our department

 - Official transcripts - Sent directly from your school.

 - Three letters of recommendation in sealed and signed envelopes